Low-scale Resonant Leptogenesis in $SU(5)$ GUT with $\mathcal{T}_{13}$ Family Symmetry: Introduction

 The scale of the neutrino mass $m_\nu \sim 0.1$ $\rm eV$ imposes $\Lambda/c \sim 10^{14}$ $\text{GeV}$; depending on the details of the ultraviolet-complete model, leptogenesis can be viable for $\Lambda$ ranging from $\text{GeV}$ to $10^{14}$ $\text{GeV}$.
 In the simplest scenario, one introduces some heavy right-handed neutrinos with Majorana mass $M \sim \Lambda$ and they are singlets under the Standard Model (SM) gauge interactions.
 The $CP$ asymmetry from the decays of right-handed neutrinos can be estimated to be $\epsilon \sim {m_\nu M}/{(16\pi v^2)}$.
 A sufficiently large $CP$ asymmetry $\epsilon \gtrsim 10^{-7}$ to generate adequate baryon asymmetry imposes the so-called Davidson-Ibarra bound $M \gtrsim 10^9$ $\text{GeV}$ \cite{Davidson:2002qv}.
 Nevertheless, if a pair of right-handed neutrinos are quasi-degenerate in mass, the $CP$ asymmetry can be resonantly enhanced \cite{Covi:1996fm,Pilaftsis:1997jf} and the lower bound on $M$ comes only from the requirement that sufficient baryon asymmetry is induced at $T > T_{sph}$.
 This type of low-scale seesaw models have the virtue of being directly probed in experiments.

 In the resonant leptogenesis scenario, leptogenesis can proceed through oscillations \cite{Akhmedov:1998qx} (see a recent review \cite{Drewes:2017zyw}) among the right-handed neutrinos or through their decays \cite{Pilaftsis:1997jf} (see a recent review \cite{Dev:2017wwc}).
 In the former scenario, the typical mass scale is $M \sim$ $0.1 - 1$ $\text{GeV}$ since oscillations take place at a higher scale $T \gg M$ (see some recent studies \cite{Abada:2018oly, Domcke:2020ety, Bondarenko:2021cpc}), while in the latter scenario, the requirement that sufficient amount of the right-handed neutrinos should decay above $T_{sph}$ imposes a lower bound on their mass $M \gtrsim T_{sph}$.
 The lower bound can in fact be much lower down to $\text{GeV}$ scale for the case of zero initial abundance of right-handed neutrinos since baryon asymmetry is generated at an earlier stage $T > M$ through inverse decays.
-This is confirmed in several recent studies \cite{Granelli:2020ysj,Klaric:2020lov} and is also consistent with our finding in this work.
+This is confirmed in several recent studies \cite{Granelli:2020ysj,Klaric:2020lov} and is also consistent with our finding in this work. \reply{As shown in Ref.~\cite{Klaric:2020lov}, there is some overlap in the parameter space between resonant leptogenesis from oscillation and from decay, though in the latter case the required mass splitting of quasi-degenerate right-handed neutrinos is required to be much smaller.
+When $M \lesssim T_{sph}$, relativistic effects \cite{Biondini:2017rpb} and in particular, the effect from the helicities of $N_i$ \cite{Shaposhnikov:2008pf, Ghiglieri:2017gjz, Eijima:2017anv, Antusch:2017pkq, Bodeker:2019rvr, Eijima:2018qke, Abada:2018oly, Klaric:2020lov, Klaric:2021cpi} become relevant.
+In this regime, we resort to using the density matrix equations \cite{Abada:2018oly} which take into account the oscillations among families of right-handed neutrinos of respective helicities. }